is-a-dev/register/README.md

 - Follow the instructions on our [documentation](https://docs.is-a.dev).
   - Do not use AI to generate your request, it **WILL** always get it wrong and will delay you getting a domain.
 - Once you open your pull request (PR), it will be reviewed. *Keep an eye on it in case changes are needed!*
-   - If changes have been requested, please make the specified changes otherwise **you will be rejected**.
+   - If changes have been requested, please make the specified changes otherwise **you will be rejected!**
 - Once your PR is merged, your DNS records should be published with-in a few minutes.
 - Enjoy your new `.is-a.dev` subdomain!
 Please consider leaving a star ⭐️ to help support us!